Optical Communications

 Synopsis

 Optical communication systems are the backbone of today's wordwide communication infrastructure.
 Fiber optical links connect data centers, cities and continents; free-space optical links connect satellites and space vehicles with earth-bound basestations.
-This lecture introduces physical layer technologies and modulation as well as detection schemes to communicate across different optical media.
+This course introduces physical layer technologies and modulation as well as detection schemes to communicate across different optical media.

 Contents and Educational Objectives